etherealsaguaro/etherealsaguaro/README.md

 ## 🔐 Private Organization Contributions:

-During my time at Nymbl Science, I contributed to the company's website within the organization GitHub.
+During my time at Nymbl Science, a health-tech company, I contributed to the company's website within the organization GitHub.
 These included:

 * Integrated a live chat widget to enable real-time communication between site visitors and customer support.
 * Updated and edited content in the program information pages.